deepgram-devs/dg-translation-chrome-ext/README.md

 ## Getting Started
 For this project, you'll need a Deepgram API Key, which you can get [here](https://console.deepgram.com/signup?jump=keys).

+Before you get started, [learn how to load an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).

+- Run `yarn` to install the dependencies.
+- Run `yarn start` to start in development mode.
+- To load this extension, navigate to `/dg-translation-chrome-ext/src`.

 ## Getting Help